fkallen/gpu-tRNA-mapper/README.md

-# gpuTrnaMapper
+# gpu-tRNA-mapper
-gpuTrnaMapper: GPU-accelerated read mapper to map against short tRNA sequences.
+gpu-tRNA-mapper: GPU-accelerated read mapper to map against short tRNA sequences.

-For a set of input reads and reference sequences, gpuTrnaMapper aligns each read to all reference sequences.
+For a set of input reads and reference sequences, gpu-tRNA-mapper aligns each read to all reference sequences.
 By default, an optimal local alignment is used.
 For each read, the highest scoring alignment is written to output file in SAM format.
-If multiple alignments share the same highest score all alignments are written to output file.
+If multiple references share the same highest score all alignments are written to output file.

 The computation of the all-to-all alignment scores is GPU-accelerated.
 After determining the highest alignment score for each read, the parasail alignment library is used on the CPU to recompute the corresponding best alignments with a traceback.